-The Olympus OM-D E-M1X and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in January 2019 and February 2014.
+The Olympus OM-D E-M1X and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in January 2019 and February 2014.
 Both the E-M1X and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M1X) and an APS-C (A6000) sensor.
 The Olympus has a resolution of 20.2 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Micro Four Thirds lenses||Sony E mount lenses|

 |20.2 MP, Four Thirds Sensor||24 MP, APS-C Sensor|

 |18 shutter flaps per second||11 shutter flaps per second|

 |Weathersealed body||Not weather sealed|

 |870 shots per battery charge||360 shots per battery charge|